 Australian couples have nominated trust as the most important factor needed for a relationship to work, while shared domestic duties aren’t as important anymore.

-Trust provides a very solid foundation upon which a couple can build a happy relationship.
+It should be pleasing to all to see that trust has topped the list across all ages - trust provides a very solid foundation upon which a couple can build a happy relationship.

-In my experience, if a couple trusts each other then they can get through almost anything together.
+If a couple trusts each other then they can get through almost anything together.
 Once trust is breached, it’s very difficult to repair the damage.

 - Shared values